linpengcheng/PurefunctionPipelineDataflow/README.md

     - case law, identifying unknown patterns, more uncertainties
 - Extended case: robots and transformers

+  - Advantage
-  This architecture can speed up the robot's response time and increase the ability to respond to changes.
+    - Speed up the robot's response time
+    - Enhance the ability to respond to change
+    - Fractal systems are easy to combine and have consistent combination methods
+    - Fractal systems have consistent management (scheduling) methods
+    - Fractal system is convenient for standardization

   - Warehouse: Its scheduling function is the core of AI, based on the data in the warehouse, combining functional components to complete tasks.